WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 ![](https://res.cloudinary.com/briezh/image/upload/v1539104015/Alan_Turing_Aged_16_qi8uza.jpg)

 Alan Turing is considered the father of theoretical computer science and artificial intelligence.
 He formalized the meanings of words `algorithm` and `computation`.
-He worked at Cambridge University and performed [critical code breaking work for the British during World War 2](https://en.wikipedia.org/wiki/Cryptanalysis_of_the_Enigma).
+He worked at Cambridge University and later performed [critical code breaking work for the British during World War 2](https://en.wikipedia.org/wiki/Cryptanalysis_of_the_Enigma).

 Turing also developed the idea of a Turing machine.
 A Turing machine, simply stated, is a machine that can model any kind of algorithm with an answer.
 For the sake of argument, we usually don't consider any memory constraints.
 For a more detailed explanation in layman's terms, see [this reddit post](https://www.reddit.com/r/explainlikeimfive/comments/4umot5/eli5_what_does_turing_complete_mean/).

-### World War 2
+### The 1940s: World War 2 and Early Digital Computers

 While discussing the advent of the modern computer, it's nearly impossible to avoid discussing the second world war.
 Many advancements in the field of computing on both sides were made to further the war effort.
 While people like Turing were working on decryption for the allied forces, people like [Konrad Zuse](https://en.wikipedia.org/wiki/Konrad_Zuse) were working in Germany.
 Zuse's work was ignored or understated for a long time due to the fact that he worked for the Nazis.
 For his part, he never became a member of the Nazi party but also never expressed any qualms about working for them.
 An exerpt from Wikipedia says the following:

 *"While Zuse never became a member of the Nazi Party, he is not known to have expressed any doubts or qualms about working for the Nazi war effort.
 Much later, he suggested that in modern times, the best scientists and engineers usually have to choose between either doing their work for more or less questionable business and military interests in a Faustian bargain, or not pursuing their line of work at all."*

 Make of that what you will - this is a history lesson, and not meant to put a value judgment on a person's choices, this is merely meant to summarize advancements in the field of computing.
 In fact, Zuse's [Z3](https://en.wikipedia.org/wiki/Z3_(computer)) computer is considered the first modern, Turing-complete, fully-programmable digital computer, and the programming language he used, [Plankalkül](https://en.wikipedia.org/wiki/Plankalk%C3%BCl) was the first high-level programming language.

 #### Plankalkül Features/Limitations